Google Search Console Tips

 - Latency – Google Search Console has come under criticism for its almost one week delay in delivering crawling reports to Google Search Console users.
 Google Search Console can be late in reporting AMP and crawl errors.
 Users should expect to see dramatic changes in crawl rates and the amount of AMP pages.

 - Delegation – Google Search Console allows users to delegate site authority and add new users in the “Manage” page.
 This is important for businesses with stockholders who want to relate certain information on business performance and allow other users access to your website’s Google Search console.

 If you found this content useful please link to this page and share this content on social media.

-If you need help with your SEO or paid search efforts please fill out the form below or call LSEO at 877-778-1749.
+If you need help with your SEO or paid search efforts please call LSEO at 877-778-1749.